Business as usual during COVID-19

-Jill and her team are currently dealing with the 2014 Huntley's Country Stores outbreak and previously supported victims of the 2009 Godstone farm outbreak.
+Jill Greenfield and her team are currently dealing with the 2014 Huntley's Country Stores outbreak and previously supported victims of the 2009 Godstone farm outbreak.
 Several children exposed suffered renal failure and are at risk of serious health conditions in the future.

 Jill pursued a claim on behalf of a young boy who suffered serious brain damage following a trip to an open farm.
 A multi-million pound settlement was agreed to pay for his care and housing.
 She also represented two young boys in Yorkshire, infected after eating Sainsbury's burgers.

-Browse our recent E Coli 0157 cases.
+Browse our recent E. coli O157 cases.

 Latest news and insights

 Read the latest news and insights from our personal injury team.

 Frequently asked E. coli O157 claims questions?